-Senior bridge loans last between one and 18 months, depending on the company’s offerings and the family’s needs.
+Bridge loans for seniors last between one and eighteen months, depending on the company’s offerings and the family’s needs.
 They function much like a line of credit on a credit card and contain terms that are simple to understand for seniors and their families, thereby freeing families up to focus on securing proper care for their senior loved ones.
 Interest rates are tied to the prime rate, which is the rate that banks charge their preferred customers.
 While variable, bridge loan interest rates trend higher than rates on other loans.

 - These loans last between one and 18 months, though that duration can be longer